CharbelAD/SnipTeX/README.md

 2. Place the file in the Sublime Text 3 packages directory then restart Sublime:
   * On Windows: ```C:\Users\{user}\AppData\Roaming\Sublime Text 3\Packages```
   * On Linux: ```~/.config/sublime-text-3/Packages```

-## If you'd like to donate
-Do so to your favorite charity, or really any charity.